 You’ll have access to the wide range of engineering and computing careers resources held by our Employability team in our dedicated Employability Suite.
 You’ll have the chance to attend industry presentations book appointments with qualified careers consultants and take part in employability workshops.
 Our annual STEM Careers Fair provides further opportunities to explore your career options with some of the UK’s leading employers.

 The University's Careers Centre also provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.

 The dissertation project is one of the most satisfying elements of this course.
 It allows you to apply what you’ve learned to a piece of research focusing on a real-world problem, and it can be used to explore and develop your specific interests.

-Recent projects by MSc Structural Engineering students have included:
+Recent projects by Structural Engineering MSc (Eng) students have included:

 - Dynamic shear resistance of collar jainted masonry panels

 - Performance of reinforced concrete tunnel linings in fire situations

 - A comparison of tensile and compressive creep in concrete